 - The three-player rules work well.
 I like that each player writes down two clues per turn instead of one, giving the guesser more to work with.

-- This is a legit cooperative party game!
-There really aren’t that many of them out there.
+- This really can be a legit cooperative party game!
 It’s definitely one of the top board games for large groups.